Chinese Shar-Pei

 - Eyes

-Their eyes are dark and sink deeply into their wrinkled dog faces.
-Depending on their coat color, some dogs may have lighter-colored eyes.
+Their dark eyes sit deep into their wrinkled faces.
+Depending on their coat color, some Shar-Pei may have lighter-colored eyes.

 - Nose

-The Shar-Pei's snout is often referred to as being hippopotamus-shaped.
-Their nose is large and typically dark-colored.
-However, some may have a nose the same color as their fur, and a dark cream Shar-Pei's nose might be a lighter shade.
+The Shar-Pei’s snout is often said to be shaped like a hippopotamus’.
+Their nose is large and typically a dark color.
+However, some may have a nose the same color as their fur.

 - Coat Length